annikalindberg/DoulaSkapet/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
-Absolutely, here are the steps to follow for the Image Optimization Process, which you can include in your README under the "Image Optimization Process" header:

 ## Image Optimization Process